 OSM is a computerized marking system.
 Barcodes are used to track a candidate's identity and his/her assessment script.
 Each script is scanned into a computer and the images captured and retained for marking and recordkeeping.
-The system delivers electronic images of students' scripts to markers at three assessment centres (Tsuen Wan, Lai King and Wan Chai).
+The system delivers electronic images of students' scripts to markers at the five assessment centres (Fortress Hill, Lai King, San Po Kong, Sheung Shui and Tsuen Wan).
 The workflow of Onscreen Marking is shown in Table 3.2.

-Table 3.2 The workflow of Onscreen Marking
+Table 3.2The workflow of Onscreen Marking

-After the completion of TSA 2010 in June, the HKEAA recruited about 950 Markers and 110 Assistant Examiners to assist marking and check-marking at the three assessment centres from 19 July 2010 to 30 July 2010.
+After the completion of TSA 2013 in June, the HKEAA recruited about 70 Marking Assistants, 930 Markers and 120 Assistant Examiners to assist with the marking and check-marking at the five assessment centres from 15 July 2013 to 26 July 2013.
 All the Markers and Assistant Examiners were qualified serving teachers.
 For example, attainment of the Language Proficiency Assessment for Teachers (LPAT) in English was one of the requirements for English Language Markers and Assistant Examiners.
 Markers' Meetings for P.3, P.6 and S.3 were conducted in July to familiarize Markers with the marking schemes.
-Additional training workshops were provided for training in the functionality of Onscreen Marking in order to ensure the smooth implementation of OSM.
+Additional training workshops were provided for training on the functionality of Onscreen Marking in order to ensure the smooth implementation of OSM.

 Onscreen Marking not only enhanced the marking quality but also improved the efficiency of the marking process.
 Distribution of scripts for double marking was rapidly achieved through Onscreen Marking.
 Consistency in marking was ensured as scripts with discrepancies over the allowed range between two markers' scores were automatically distributed to the Assistant Examiners for third marking.
 During the marking period, the Assistant Examiners monitored the performance of Markers by check-marking the scripts randomly.
 Managers and officers of the HKEAA also closely monitored the marking process.
-If there was any inconsistency in marking, prompt action was taken to rectify the discrepancies.
+If there was any inconsistency in marking, prompt actions were taken to rectify the discrepancies.